Prospect Theory Applied to Board Governance

 • The same 5% decline may be acceptable in a downturn

-3. Risk-Seeking Behavior Under Loss Conditions When firms underperform, boards may:
+3. Risk-Seeking Behavior Under Loss Conditions

 • Approve high-risk acquisitions